1-factor and cycle covers of cubic graphs: Three 1-factors and the core of a cubic graph

-In \cite{Fan_Raspaud_94} it is proved that if a cubic graph $G$ has six 1-factors such that every edge is in precisely two of them, then it has a 3-cycle cover of length at most $\frac{22}{15}|E(G)|$.
+In \cite{Fan_Raspaud_94} it is proved that if a cubic graph $G$ has a Fulkerson-cover, then it has a 3-cycle cover of length at most $\frac{22}{15}|E(G)|$.
 This bound is best possible for 3-cycle covers of bridgeless cubic graphs, since it is attained by the Petersen graph \cite{Macajova_etal_2011}.
+We additionally show that there exists such a cycle cover which is even.